-Conveyancing solicitors are currently overloaded with the number of property transactions on their books.
-If you want to speed up the sale of your property, it’s important that you keep in regular contact with your solicitor to keep track of the sale progress and make sure you’re aware of what needs to be done before the sale can complete.
+If you want to speed up the sale of your property, it’s important that you keep in regular contact with your solicitor.
+This will help to keep track of the sale progress and make sure you’re aware of what’s needed for the sale to complete.
 The same goes for your estate agent.
-Your estate agent should be in regular contact with your buyer, keeping them updated, so it’s important that you check in with them regularly to keep up the momentum of the sale.
+Your estate agent should be in frequent contact with your buyer, keeping them updated.
+It’s important that you check in with them regularly to keep up the momentum of the sale.

 Be realistic and objective about your current property

-It’s not uncommon for mortgage lenders to down-value properties (say they’re worth less than the agreed sale price), especially if they believe we may be heading for an economic downturn.
-It is also not uncommon for buyers to try to renegotiate the sale price if anything undesirable shows up during the structural survey.
+It’s not uncommon for mortgage lenders to down-value properties (say they’re worth less than the agreed sale price).
+It is also not uncommon for buyers to try to renegotiate the sale price if anything undesirable shows up during the survey.
 If either of these things happen, it’s important that you remain calm and try to be realistic and objective about the situation.
-If one lender down-values the property, it would be likely that other lenders would do the same if you decided to try to find a different buyer.
-The same is true for a buyer trying to renegotiate the price of the property.
-It’s therefore important that you try to work with your buyer to find a solution.
+If one lender down-values the property, it’s highly possible others would do the same.
+In a buyer’s market, it’s important that you try to work together to find a solution.

-If the property has been down-valued by the lender, you have two choices – agree to sell the property at the lower price or remarket your property and hope that your new buyer’s lender will agree with the higher valuation.
-This would result in significant delays to your sale though and could result in you losing the property you’re buying.
+If the property has been down-valued by the lender, you have two choices.
+You can either agree to the lower price or put your property back on the market.
+However, going back on the market would significantly delay your sale and would likely result in you losing any property you were hoping to buy.

 If your buyer tries to renegotiate after the survey, you can:

-- Refuse to alter the price – doing so could risk your buyer pulling out and the sale falling through.
+- Refuse to alter the price.
+However, doing so could risk your buyer pulling out and the sale falling through.

-- Agree to their suggested price reduction to keep the sale on track – you will need to consider how achieving less for your current property will impact your onward plans.
+- Agree to their suggested price reduction to keep the sale on track.
+If you do this, you will need to consider how achieving less for your current property will impact your onward plans.

-- Try to meet in the middle and negotiate a smaller discount than the one they have suggested – whether this is successful will depend on how much they want the property and how expensive they think the issues identified in the survey will be to rectify.
-Again, you may risk the buyer pulling out all together if they don’t feel you’re offering a big enough discount, so it’s important that you have a knowledgeable estate agent who can handle the negotiations sensitively and gauge how open the buyer is to compromise.
+- Try to meet in the middle and negotiate a smaller discount than the one they have suggested.
+Whether this is successful will depend on how much they want the property and how expensive they think the issues identified in the survey will be to rectify.
+Again, you may risk the buyer pulling out all together if they don’t feel you’re offering a big enough discount.
+It’s important that you have a knowledgeable estate agent who can handle the negotiations sensitively and gauge how open the buyer is to compromise.